 As a foundation species, hemlocks are a backbone of any healthy forest ecosystem; besides sheltering wildlife, the shade from their towering canopies and underground root networks are crucial to cooling and cleaning nearby bodies of water such as streams and reservoirs.

-When he worked on a hemlock project in the Pennsylvania portion of the Delaware Water Gap Recreational Area several years ago, Smith saw how the entire makeup of the forest could change once hemlock mortality rates approached 40 percent.
+When he worked on a hemlock project in the Delaware Water Gap National Recreation Area several years ago, Smith saw how the entire makeup of the forest could change once hemlock mortality rates approached 30 percent.
 “What was regenerating underneath where the hemlocks had died was striped maple and black birch and other kinds of fast-growing, early successional species,” Smith says.

 Pesticide use helps curb the spread until Whitmore and other researchers can effectively implement biological control: a form of pest control that uses another predator species that preys explicitly on the target pest.
 Several years of live testing and tracking out in the field by the Hemlock Initiative team point to two promising candidates: Laricobius beetles and Leucopis silver flies.